 SOS Children’s Villages began its work in Quilpué in 1983.

 Care for children who have lost parental care: For children from the area who are no longer able to live with their parents, SOS families can provide a loving home.
-In each family, the children live with their brothers and sisters.
+There have been some recent care reforms in Chile, so that children and young people who cannot live with their parents, receive better care according to their age and gender.

 When children come into our care, we work with the children's family of origin – we give them support so that they can, when the time is right, care for their children again.
 Once a child goes back to their family, we continue to assist them, to ensure that the child is well looked after.